gabrieldrouin/genote-bot/README.md

 Optionally:
 - In `config.js`, set `restartChromePrompt` to `false` if your chrome instance is already running with remote debugging on port 9222 and if you are already logged into Genote.
-This option is optimal for debugging purposes and to run the bot without a terminal window.